 Looks like it’s the end of the World for small business, right?
 Actually, no. Despite Amazon’s dominance in its industry, Amazon has done a unique thing: it has created a marketplace for sellers like you and me.

-What are the home services provided in Amazon.com?
+What are the home services provided on Amazon.com?

-Well, it’s very simple; With the selling services throughout Amazon app, professionals can sell their services directly to Amazon customers in their area.
-The app will provide listings of jobs in your area and you can pick whatever fits your needs and schedule.
+Well, it’s effortless; With the selling services throughout the Amazon app, professionals can sell their services directly to Amazon customers in their area.
+The app will provide listings of jobs in your area, and you can pick whatever fits your needs and schedule.
 Services you can request thru the app include:

-The products and service purchasing experience is pretty much the same, you can browse through the app, add a service to your shopping cart, choose what time you want it by and schedule an appointment.
+The products and service purchasing experience is pretty much the same; you can browse through the app, add a service to your shopping cart, choose what time you want it, and schedule an appointment.
 Here is a quick tutorial to show how functional the app is: